fabiano/fabiano.github.io/drafts/automate-the-iis-configuration-with-powershell.md

 > New-Website -Name "demo01" -Port 8080 -PhysicalPath "C:\inetpub\wwwroot\demo01"
 ```

 Open the browser and type `http://localhost:8080`.
-You should see the message `It's Alive!`.
+You should see the message `It's Alive!`

 The `New-Website` cmdlet creates and starts a new website with the name, port, and path specified.
 The `DefaultAppPool` will be used by default.
 To specify a custom pool you can use the `-ApplicationPool` param.

-We can extend our example using the `New-WebAppPool` cmdlet to create a new pool.
+You can extend the example using the `New-WebAppPool` cmdlet to create a new pool.

 ```powershell
 > New-Item -Type "Directory" -Path "C:\inetpub\wwwroot\demo02"